swiftlang/swift-evolution/proposals/0383-deprecate-uiapplicationmain-and-nsapplicationmain.md

 ## Source compatibility

-Current Swift libraries will continue to build becuase they compile under pre-Swift 6 language modes.
+Current Swift libraries will continue to build because they compile under pre-Swift 6 language modes.
 Under such language modes this proposal adds only an unconditional warning when framework-specific entrypoints are used, and provides diagnostics to avoid the warning by automatically migrating user code.